Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Construction of Polar Lattices

 It was shown in \cite{polarcodes1,polarchannelandsource} that for any $\beta<\frac{1}{2}$,

-This means that the fraction of good channels is about $I(\tilde{W})$ as $m\rightarrow \infty$.
+This means that the fraction of good channels approaches to $I(W)$ as $m\rightarrow \infty$.
 Therefore, constructing polar codes is equivalent to choosing the good indices.
-However, the complexity of the exact computation for a BMS channel with a continuous output alphabet appears to be exponential in the block length.
-A quantization method was proposed in \cite{Ido} which transforms a BMS channel with a continuous output alphabet to that with a finite output alphabet.
-Also, \cite{polarconstruction} proposed an approximation method to construct polar codes efficiently over any discrete-output BMS channel \eqref{eqn:modchannel}.
-We combine these two methods together in order to construct polar codes for the $\Lambda_{\ell-1}/\Lambda_{\ell}$ channel.
-It was shown in \cite{Ido,polarconstruction} that with a sufficient number of quantization levels, the approximation error is negligible while the computational complexity is still $O(N\text{log}N)$.

-With component polar codes $\mathcal{P}(N,k_{\ell})$ for all the $\Lambda_{\ell-1}/\Lambda_{\ell}$ channels $(1\leq\ell\leq r)$, we stack them as in Construction D to build the polar lattice.
-The following lemma shows that these component codes are nested, which is to guarantee that the multilevel construction creates a lattice \cite{forney6}.
-We consider two rules to determine the component codes, for theoretic and practical purposes, respectively.
-One is the \emph{capacity rule} \cite{forney6,multilevel}, where we select the channel indices according to a threshold on the mutual information.
-The other is the \emph{equal-error-probability rule} \cite{multilevel}, namely, the same error probability for each level, where we select the channel indices according to a threshold on the Bhattacharyya parameter.
-The advantage of the equal-error-probability rule based on the Bhattacharyya parameter is that it leads to an upper bound on the error probability.
-For this reason, we use the equal-error-probability rule in the practical design.
-It is well known that these two rules will converge as the block length goes to infinity \cite{polarcodes}.
+Let $\mathcal{P}(N,k_{\ell})$ denote the component polar code for the $\Lambda_{\ell-1}/\Lambda_{\ell}$ partition channel ($1\leq\ell\leq r$), where $k_\ell$ is the size of its information set and $N$ is the block length.
+We stack them as in Construction D to build the polar lattice.
+The following lemma shows that these component codes are nested, which guarantees that the multilevel construction creates a lattice \cite{forney6}.
+Two rules may be used to determine the component codes.
+One is the \emph{capacity rule} \cite{forney6,multilevel}, where the channel indices are selected according to a threshold on the mutual information.
+The other is the \emph{equal-error-probability rule} \cite{multilevel}, namely, the same error probability for each level, where we select the channel indices according to a threshold on the error probability or the Bhattacharyya parameter.
+The advantage of the equal-error-probability rule is that it gives an estimate of the error probability.
+For this reason, we use the equal-error-probability rule in this paper.
+It is well known that the polar codes constructed according to these two rules converge to each other as the block length goes to infinity \cite{polarcodes}.